risc0/risc0-foundry-template/README.md

 cast call 0xe7f1725e7734ce288f8367e1bb143e90bb3f0512 'fibonacci(uint256)' 5
 ```

-### Publish-mode
+### Calling Bonsai from off-chain
-The Relay exposes a REST API interface that can be used to directly send Callback requests to it, thus bypassing the first interaction on-chain.
+The Relay exposes a REST API interface that can be used to directly send Callback requests to it.
 It also provides an SDK in `rust` that can be used to interact with it.
 You can check out this [example](relay/examples/publish.rs).

 Assuming that Anvil and the Relay are running and both the `BonsaiRelay` and `BonsaiStarter` are deployed (first 4 steps of the previous section), you can send a `Callback` request directly to the Relay by running: